Blog · Review Essay · Modified July 10, 2026 · Last reviewed July 10, 2026

 The best part of the book is its refusal to treat AI literacy as prompt tricks.
 Humanics asks for a broader formation.
 Technological literacy means knowing enough about tools to evaluate what they can and cannot do.
 Data literacy means understanding how records, models, and metrics shape claims.
 Human literacy means communication, interpretation, cultural agility, collaboration, and moral reasoning.
 The mix matters because each literacy checks the others.

-For this site, that is a useful correction to both AI boosterism and AI refusal.
+That is a useful correction to both AI boosterism and AI refusal.
 A student who knows only code may mistake automation for understanding.
 A student who knows only critique may lack leverage inside institutions where AI systems already operate.
 A student who knows only communication may be pushed into decorative "soft skills" while the machinery of decision-making moves elsewhere.
 Aoun's bargain is that education has to make people technically conversant without making them machine-shaped.

 The Labor Question